-Rohingya refugees sent to flood-prone Bangladesh island after months at sea
+Rohingya refugees sent to Bangladesh island

 At least 29 Rohingya Muslim refugees from a fishing boat have landed on an island in southern Bangladesh, officials said on Sunday.
 The boat, which may have been floating for two months, was intercepted by a navy ship that transported the boat and the refugees to Bhasan Char island.